Designing the systems that transformed how ops specialists serve thousands of law firms.

 Before I could design a task system, I had to define what a task even was.

-I mapped the complete job lifecycle, from the moment a job enters the platform to final completion, and identified every point where ops might need to act.
+I interviewed ops specialists, shadowed their workflows, and mapped every touchpoint from job creation to affidavit filing.
 This revealed 10+ distinct task types, each with different triggers, different required information, and different actions.

 The “babysitting” workflow existed because the system had no concept of these distinctions.
 A job needing dispatch looked the same as a job needing affidavit review.
 The only way to know was to open it and look.